leonardgozal/Sistem-Mikroprosesor/README.md

 - [x] add picture and explanation for your learning process, explain here
 - [ ] with picture come more word, explain every picture with word
 - [ ] explain instalation, plugin
-- [ ] upload source code *.c and or *.h (which you created or edited) to this repository
+- [x] upload source code *.c and or *.h (which you created or edited) to this repository
 - [ ] add reference or link where you have learn all this tools
-- [ ] save picture in separate docs directory, update the link to README.md
+- [x] save picture in separate docs directory, update the link to README.md
 - [ ] a cooler project will come then
+- [ ] cooler project is activate USART and try communicate with computer via USB to Serial

 PROGRESS STM32F4 : - INSTALLASI SOFTWARE ECLIPSE + CDT + ARM PLUGIN, COBA STM32F4 JADI MOUSE, DATASHEET